yuri-schmaltz/Wan2GP/README.md

 ### July 30 2025: WanGP v7.5:  Just another release ...
 Wan 2.2 part 2
 Here is now Wan 2.2 image2video a very good model if you want to set Start and End frames.
 Two Wan 2.2 models delivered, only one to go ...

 Please note that although it is an image2video model it is structurally very close to Wan 2.2 text2video (same layers with only a different initial projection).
-Given that Wan 2.1 image2video loras don't work too well (half of their tensors are not supported), I have decided that this model will look for its loras in the text2video loras folder instead of the image2video foler.
+Given that Wan 2.1 image2video loras don't work too well (half of their tensors are not supported), I have decided that this model will look for its loras in the text2video loras folder instead of the image2video folder.

-I have also optimized RAM management with Wan 2.2 so that loras and modules will be loaded only once in RAM and Reserved RAM, this saves up 5 GB of RAM which can make a difference...
+I have also optimized RAM management with Wan 2.2 so that loras and modules will be loaded only once in RAM and Reserved RAM, this saves up to 5 GB of RAM which can make a difference...

 And this time I really removed Vace Cocktail Light which gave a blurry vision.